raycast/extensions/extensions/trakt-manager/README.md

 > Please note that you would need a VIP account to be able to perform actions like add to watchlist or check-in on Trakt.

 > [!WARNING]
-> Since Trakt doesn't provide a way to get the poster images, this extension by default won't show the poster images for any movies or shows.
+> Since Trakt doesn't provide a way to get the poster images, this extension makes use of a read only TMDB API key to fetch the poster images from TMDB.
-> If you want to see the poster images, you need to get a TMDB API key and set it in the extension preference.
-> You can read about how to get a TMDB API key [here](https://developer.themoviedb.org/doc/getting-started).

 ## Commands